nreinig3/job-matcher-webapp/README.md

 *Data*

-For the database of job postings, job titles and raw job description text were extracted from two sources: Techmap.io and a scraped dataset hosted on Google Drive.
-This data was converted into a word-tokenized format suitable for downstream NLP model training.
+To create a database of job postings, job titles and raw job description text were extracted from two sources: Techmap.io and a scraped dataset hosted on Google Drive.
+This data was converted into a word-tokenized format suitable for downstream NLP model training, with stop words, non-English sentences, and single-use words removed.

+*NLP Models*

+Our two goals were to accurately match user input to job descriptions in the database, as well as determining the similarity between all the job descriptions.